damjan-popic/pracomul/README.md

 # Pracomul‑SLC Analyzer

-A single‑file, zero‑dependency* pipeline that transforms the Pracomul **SLC‑style dialogue corpus** (≈ 108 k tokens) into tidy data frames and pre‑computed aggregate tables—ready for statistical analysis or quick exploration in R, Python, Excel, or a notebook.
+A  pipeline that transforms the Pracomul
+**SLC‑style dialogue corpus** (≈ 108 k tokens) into tidy data frames and pre‑computed aggregate tables—ready for statistical analysis or quick exploration in R, Python, Excel, or a notebook.

-\* “Zero dependency” in the sense that you install libraries with `conda`/`pip`; no environment YAMLs or Docker images are forced on you.

----

 ## 1  Quick Start